conda/conda-plugin-template/subcommand_plugin_examples/c_subcommand_plugin_tutorial/README.md

     )
 ```

-We will also need to have a "builder" script:
+We will also need to have a "builder" script that can write the C code for the extension:

 ```python
 # temp_converter/builder.py